 No, all German Shepherds have a double coat, with a top coat that protects the dog’s skin from the elements and an undercoat that offers extra insulation during certain seasons, then sheds when it isn’t needed anymore.

 German Shepherds shed a little bit all the time, but they will shed more one to four times per year, typically when the seasons change.
 The biggest shed of the year will usually occur as spring turns into summer, but any season changes can cause your German Shepherd to “blow” their undercoat.

 No, all German Shepherds shed regardless of coat color or length.
 With that being said, long-haired German Shepherds can become matted when they blow their coat if it isn’t brushed out in a timely manner, so they need more proactive brushing than German Shepherds with the typical shorter coat.

-The German Shepherd coat involves course outer guard hairs that protect the dog’s skin from the sun, burrs, insects, and other irritants as well as a fluffy undercoat that helps provide insulation during certain seasons and “blows out” after each season.
-While the course guard hairs shed from time to time, most of the hair that sheds is the fluffy undercoat.
+The German Shepherd coat involves coarse outer guard hairs that protect the dog’s skin from the sun, burrs, insects, and other irritants as well as a fluffy undercoat that helps provide insulation during certain seasons and “blows out” after each season.
+While the coarse guard hairs shed from time to time, most of the hair that sheds is the fluffy undercoat.